An Exploratory Study on Machine Learning Model Stores: RQ2: How unique are the models provided by each model store?

 \subsection{Quantitative Analysis}

 Different model stores have different heuristics to group their models.
-AWS labels each model using seven criteria and each model can be under multiple criteria.
-For example, one computer vision model in AWS can be under an hourly pricing plan, and takes images as its input and contains servers located in Ohio, USA.
+AWS labels each model using seven criteria (e.g., input and server location) and each model can be under multiple criteria.
+For example, the input for a computer vision model in AWS can be \emph{image}(s) or \emph{video}(s).
+The model can be deployed in \emph{US East} or \emph{Europe}.

-After manually studying the model grouping criteria of each model store, we decided to group the models based on their input data domain.
-Such grouping criteria apply to all the studied model stores, as input data domain is a common criteria among three stores, and each model belongs to only one input domain.
+After manually studying the grouping criteria of each model store, we decided to group the models based on their input data domain for the following two reasons: (1) it is a common criteria among three stores; and (2) each model can only belong to one input domain.
 Table~\ref{breakdown_using_4_categories} shows the number of models under each group.

 AWS has the largest number of models, followed by Wolfram, and ModelDepot.
 AWS is the only model store with models in all five groups.
 Neither ModelDepot nor Wolfram contain any models in \texttt{structured data}, while this group contains the majority (45\%) of AWS models.
-The majority of the ModelDepot (75\%) and Wolfram (75\%) models are focused on images, which is the second largest group in AWS (27\%) All three models stores contain only few models in the \texttt{audio} and \texttt{video} group.
+The majority of the ModelDepot (75\%) and Wolfram (75\%) models are focused on images, which is the second largest group in AWS (27\%).
+All three models stores contain only few models in the \texttt{audio} and \texttt{video} group.

-Since RQ1 showed that most of the ModelDepot and Wolfram models are white-box, we manually went through each of their models to track their \texttt{origin}.
-As a result, we found that 91\% Wolfram and 72\% ModelDepot models refer to 34 and 20 academic papers, respectively.
-There are seven models in Wolfram and three in ModelDepot, which do not contain paper references but with URLs for the model implementation.
+Since RQ1 showed that models in the model stores provide their technical documentations, we manually went through each model to track their \texttt{origin}.
+As a result, we found that 91\% of the Wolfram and 72\% of the ModelDepot models refer to 34 and 20 academic papers, respectively.
 One paper/URL may correspond to multiple ML models even in the same store.
 For example, we found two different models in ModelDepot using the same implementation of one research prototype, but were trained on two different datasets and used in two different contexts: gender recognition and emotion classification.
 Similar cases also exist in Wolfram.
-Very few (4\%) models in AWS referenced academic papers, and each of which was unique.
+Very few (4\%) models in AWS referenced academic papers, each of which corresponds to different AWS models.
+Seven models in Wolfram and three in ModelDepot do not contain paper references but GitHub URLs for the model implementation.